happybono/BusInfoSystem/README.md

 Approximately uses **9.30 MB per day.** (**280 MB per month.**)

 ## Known Issues
-* The Incheon City Bus Arrival Information API only gives details on one arriving bus at a time, so it's not possible to show the expected arrival times for multiple buses on the OLED screen. </br>
+* The Incheon City Bus Arrival Information API only gives details on one arriving bus at a time, so it's impossible to show the expected arrival times for multiple buses on the OLED screen. </br>
 * Since the Incheon City Bus Arrival Information API doesn't provide bus route numbers in its responses, you'll need to hard-code the bus route numbers in the code. </br>
 * In cases where the Wi-Fi or server connection might not be stable, there may be instances when the OLED screen displays the message `No buses in service.` even if a server-related error code is not shown.